GetintheLoop/painless-sqlalchemy/README.md

 Stored as [Point](https://postgis.net/docs/ST_Point.html) geometry in the database.
 Assumes coordinates to be on earth.
 Consistency is partially enforced through the database.
 However [SRID](https://postgis.net/docs/ST_SetSRID.html) are expected to be correct.

+Floats are rounded to 9 digits in application layer logic to prevent rounding error induced bugs.

 ## Advanced Functions

 ## Expand()